niik/process-proxy/design.md

 ### createProxyProcessServer

 A factory function that creates a standard Node.js `net.Server` configured to handle connections from the native executable.
 It accepts a callback that receives a `ProcessProxyConnection` instance for each incoming connection.

+The function validates each connection by expecting a handshake within 500ms.
+The handshake must be exactly 34 bytes: `ProcessProxy 0001 f10a7b06cf0f0896`.
+Connections that don't send a valid handshake or don't send it within the timeout are immediately closed.
+This prevents random TCP connections from being processed.

 ```typescript
 const server = createProxyProcessServer((connection) => {